 When we ask what they are looking for in financial reports, grantmakers often say they want to be sure that grantees are financially sound and have good governance practices.
 They also want to find any “red flags.”

-For more thorough due diligence, consider using a set of attributes that uncovers what matters most to you.
-Although this is not an exhaustive list, it provides a sample of attributes to consider.
+For thorough due diligence, use a set of attributes that uncovers what matters most to you.
+Here is a sample of attributes to consider:

 2. Operationalize the financial attributes

 Next, rank the chosen attributes in order of importance.
 You might have a high risk tolerance and be unconcerned about debt ratio.
 On the other hand, you might value strong liquidity versus reinvestment of cash reserves.